JamieKnight/microbit-temperature-gauge/README.md

 * If its too cold, display a t-shirt icon.
 * If it just right, display a tick.
 * If its too warm, display a cross.
-* If it's WAY to wrong, display an exclamation mark and the temperature
+* If it's WAY too hot, display an exclamation mark and the temperature

 And finally, display the temperature when the A button is pressed and held.